 Common Risk Factors for Osteoporosis

-Research shows that Caucasian and Asian women have the greatest risk of developing Osteoporosis.
+Ethnicity: Research shows that Caucasian and Asian women have the greatest risk of developing osteoporosis.

-If your parents or grandparents have or had Osteoporosis, you are at risk of developing the disease as well.
+Family History: If your parents or grandparents have or had osteoporosis, you are at risk of developing the disease as well.

 - Calcium and Vitamin D supplements